Mithgol/node-uue/README.md

 * If `encodeSource` is a Node.js [Buffer](http://nodejs.org/docs/latest/api/buffer.html), the contents of that buffer become uuencoded.

+**Note: ** if a file's name is given to the `.encode` method, a synchronous reading of the given file is performed.
+If you need an asynchronous reading, perform it yourself and give the resulting Buffer to the `.encode` method.

 The optional `encodeOptions` parameter is an object with the following optional properties:

 * `mode` — read/write/execute permissions for the file.
 If this property is omitted, three last octal digits of the `mode` property of the given file's [`fs.Stats`](http://nodejs.org/docs/latest/api/fs.html#fs_class_fs_stats) object are used (or `'644'` if a Buffer is given in `encodeSource` instead of a file).
 The `mode` property may be given as a string (of octal digits) or as a number (for example, `'666'` and `438` are equivalent).